AshtonKem/HugoBlog/content/posts/no-you-probably-dont-need-a-blockchain.md

 +++
-title = "no you probably dont need a blockchain" date = "2018-02-21" aliases = ["/blog/2018/02/21/no-you-probably-dont-need-a-blockchain"]
+title = "No You Probably Don't Need a Blockchain" date = "2018-02-21" aliases = ["/blog/2018/02/21/no-you-probably-dont-need-a-blockchain"]
 Categories = []